Missing out? Click here to get our new articles delivered to you

 Rachael is hugely enthusiastic about meeting people (and dogs) and prone to be over-friendly.
 Whilst we certainly don’t want an aggressive or unfriendly working gundog, this extra-friendliness makes the dog more prone to distraction by humans and other dogs.

-I am therefore having to spend a bit more time ‘proofing’ basic obedience than I would with one of my yellow or black working bred labs.
+I have therefore had to spend a bit more time ‘proofing’ basic obedience than I would with one of my yellow or black working bred labs.
 And I have to make a special effort to ensure that she is not allowed to interact with visitors until she is sitting calmly.

 On the plus side, I have had to spend less time socialising Rachael than I would with a field bred lab.
 As she takes everything in her stride.